 -Allow for visibility to check on the hen’s condition without any manipulation of the enclosure.

 -The back should remain open.
-When pushed up against the wall, it would be closed and just by sliding it forward from the wall it would be open.
+When you push it up against the wall, it closes and just by sliding it forward from the wall it opens.

 -Once the rest of the flock goes out into the run first thing in the morning, the large coop can be closed and the “hospital” opened to allow the isolated chicken freedom in the coop for a bit of time.

 Note: We split 3″ wide scraps of plywood to reach the 1.5″ width mentioned below.
 Also, be sure to measure your coop door to ensure that this will fit through once constructed.

 1 piece of OSB cut to 15″x3’2″ to serve as a removable roof.